OctopusDeploy/api-client.ts/README.md

 This repository contains the source code for the TypeScript API Client for Octopus Deploy.

-❗️ Please note that the TypeScript API Client for Octopus Deploy currently assumes [Node.js](https://nodejs.org/) for the host runtime.
-Installation packages for Node.js can be found on [Downloads](https://nodejs.org/en/download/).

 ## 🚀 Getting Started

 The TypeScript API Client for Octopus Deploy is easy to use after it's been initialized.
 Refer to [Getting Started](getting-started.md) for step-by-step set of instructions on setup, initialization, and usage of its functionality.